khalic-lab/prb-lora-exploration/PAPER.md

 ## 7 Conclusion

 Parametric Register Banks demonstrate that architectural innovations in memory can improve parameter-efficient fine-tuning beyond naive parameter scaling.
 The 11-12% improvement over controls, combined with evidence of LoRA rank saturation, suggests that intelligent parameter allocation through dedicated structures outperforms simply adding capacity.
 While preliminary, these results indicate that memory-augmented parameter-efficient methods merit further investigation.

+**Experimental Disclosure**: We discovered a flaw in our control experiment's parameter calculation.
+The `calculate_lora_parameters()` function computed parameters for 4 modules (c_attn, c_proj, c_fc, mlp.c_proj) but LoRA was only applied to the first 3 via `target_modules`.
+This resulted in actual parameter counts being significantly lower than reported: Baseline (3.3M vs 4.7M claimed), Control (3.75M vs 5.4M claimed), and PRB (3.62M vs 5.1M claimed).
+Crucially, this error actually strengthens our findings—the control experiment with 3.75M parameters still underperformed PRB with 3.62M parameters, providing even stronger evidence that PRB's advantages come from architectural innovation rather than parameter count.

 The unexpected finding that increased LoRA rank degrades performance highlights the importance of architectural design over parameter count.
 As the field pushes toward more efficient adaptation methods, incorporating explicit memory mechanisms may provide a path to better conditional generation without scaling model size.